-- The Software Protected Mode (SPM):

-MX25L1606E: use (BP3, BP2, BP1, BP0) bits to allow part of memory to be protected as read only.
-The proected area definition is shown as table of "Protected Area Sizes", the protected areas are more flexible which may protect various area by setting value of BP0-BP3 bits.
+The Software Protected Mode (SPM): MX25L1606E: use (BP3, BP2, BP1, BP0) bits to allow part of memory to be protected as read only.
+The proected area definition is shown as "Table 2.
+Protected Area Sizes", the protected areas are more flexible which may protect various area by setting value of BP0-BP3 bits.

-Please refer to table of "protected area sizes".
+Please refer to "Table 2.
+Protected Area Sizes".

-- The Hardware Proteced Mode (HPM) uses WP# to protect the BP3-BP0 bits and SRWD bit.
+- The Hardware Proteced Mode (HPM) uses WP# to protect the MX25L1606E: BP3-BP0 bits and SRWD bit.